Interceptive Orthodontics in Silverton, Keizer, Corvallis and Hillsboro, OR

 - Lowers the risk of tooth injury to protruding teeth

 - Enhances your child’s appearance

 - Gently guides the jaw growth for better facial symmetry

 - Optimizes proper bite and jaw development

 Dr. Richardson offers a wide range of Interceptive Orthodontic treatments.
 Should your child need traditional braces, we’ve partnered with a local orthodontist for further treatment.

 Sometimes a baby tooth is lost prematurely, before it’s time for the adult tooth to come in.
 Without that tooth, adjacent teeth can gradually close the gap, creating an area that’s too crowded.
-To maintain that space for the adult tooth that will eventually appear, our Silverton, Keizer, and Corvallis offices use interceptive space maintainers.
+To maintain that space for the adult tooth that will eventually appear, our Silverton, Keizer, Corvallis and Hillsboro offices use interceptive space maintainers.